Most of it, anyway, is actually terrible.

 That’s why I’m DEAD SET against creating any of the scenarios on that list.

-I would even change the name of what we do to SKILLS BUILDING or SKILLS DEVELOPMENT so as to set aside your previous experiences with training.
+I would even change the name of what we do to SKILLS BUILDING or SKILLS DEVELOPMENT to set aside your previous experiences with training.
 Though, in any other context, a “Trainer” – like a Personal Trainer or a Sports Trainer – is someone who helps you improve performance and results over time.

 But here, we try to challenge your previous experiences to be the “Anti-Trainers” – engaging sellers in their OWN process of skill development, behavior change, and performance improvement.